turingschool/front-end-curriculum/lessons/module-3/rest-architecture-and-urls.md

 </section>

 ### Some Introspection
-Take 5 minutes to think about API endpoints that you've used before.
+Think back to the API endpoints you explored in the warmup.
 How were they structured?
 Did you have to use different HTTP methods?
 Write down some URLs that you had to use to make API requests.

 ## RESTful API design